mrizaln/glfw-cpp/README.md

 No manual cleanup necessary, the classes defined already using RAII pattern.

-One caveat is that you need to make sure that `glfw_cpp::Context::Handle` outlive `glfw_cpp::WindowManager` and `glfw_cpp::WindowManager` outlive `glfw_cpp::Window`s in order for the program to be well defined and not crashing.
+One caveat is that you need to make sure that `glfw_cpp::Instance::Handle` outlive `glfw_cpp::WindowManager` and `glfw_cpp::WindowManager` outlive `glfw_cpp::Window`s in order for the program to be well defined and not crashing.

 The above example is a single-threaded, one window example.
 For a multi-window and multithreaded example, you can see [here](./example/source/multi.cpp) or [here](./example/source/multi_multi_manager.cpp) directory (I also use a different OpenGL loader library there).